paliFrotan/ts-mars-console/README.md

 ## Issues

-Because of time constraints one bug is noticeable errorMessage doesn't show the collision.
+Because of time constraints one bug is noticeable in my console program it shows instructions also does not exit console program.

 ## Output expected for: